 Let’s take a look at how to poach your competitor’s customers on social media, and keep your customers loyal by simply being better than them.

 First things first, figure out who your competitors are.
-You might say: “we already know who our competitors are!
+You might say: “We already know who our competitors are!
 Duh!”
 However, what we mean is to get to know who your competitors are on social media.

-For example, if you’re a gym business owner, your competitors will obviously include the big brand name gyms but also the smaller, local gyms in your city or region.
+For example, if you’re a gym business owner, your competitors will include the big brand name gyms but also the smaller, local gyms in your city or region.
 Depending on your gym’s offering, your competitors may even include specialised gyms and studios, personal training gyms, your local yoga and Pilates studios and maybe even a fitness influencer with over 200,000 followers on Instagram.

 Make a list of all your competitors and look up their social media presence as well.
 If a competitor isn’t on social media or has too small a presence to care about, remove them from the list.
 You want to only include the businesses that are active enough on social to truly be your competitors.

 In addition to your direct competitors, you may also like to keep an eye out for the social media accounts that you could be competing with.
-For example, a particularly successful Instagram account may be posting content that is very relevant to your industry and have a large audience.
+For example, a particularly successful Instagram account may be posting content that is very relevant to your industry and has a large audience.
 While they’re not competing with you for sales, they are competing with you for the same audience’s attention on social media.

 To do this, make a list of the most important and relevant keywords or hashtags in your industry.
 Monitor these keywords on platforms like Instagram or TikTok to see which accounts are using the tags to share content.